chomupashchuk/ariston-remotethermo-api/README.md

   - Ariston Clas Evo
   - Ariston Genus One with Ariston BCH cylinder
   - Ariston Nimbus Flex
-You may check possible support of your boiler by logging into https://www.ariston-net.remotethermo.com and if climate and water heater parts (like temperatures) are available on the home page, then intergation should potentially work.
+  - Ariston Alteas One

 ## AquaAristonHandler was tested works with:
-  - Ariston Velis Wifi
+  - Ariston Velis
   - Ariston Lydos
+  - Ariston Lydos Hybrid

+## Check which version to use
-You may check possible support of your boiler by logging into https://www.ariston-net.remotethermo.com and if login is successful but no climate or water heater is present.
+You may check possible support of your boiler by logging into https://www.ariston-net.remotethermo.com and if climate and water heater parts (like temperatures) are available on the home page, then the integration should potentially work with AristonHandler.

 ## API use
 ### API import